jotapapel/javaesque/README.md

 	width = 10, height = 10
 }
 ```
-Just like interfaces you can change the value of the declared variables of a class once after it's been created, but you can't add new variables (outside the _constructor_ function, anyway).

-The prototype table of a class has three types of variables:
+The prototype table of a class has three kind of variables:

 1. _constructor_: In the table prototype of the class declaration you can add a variable named `constructor`, a special function that is used to initialize objects.
 You can create new variables for the objects inside the constructor.
 ```lua